 Every successful online business wants to build a smooth, seamless, and comprehensive customer experience, and choosing an online payment gateway is a key first step towards achieving that.
 Modern businesses need payment solutions that offer a complete journey to their customers, guiding them from ‘just browsing’ to checkout with a minimum of mess and fuss.
 The gateway, the part of your website that handles the actual payments processing and customer payment information, is far more than a fancy bit of tech.
-If a customer’s journey is a story, the gateway is the last line: it has the potential to make or break the entire package that’s led up to that point.
 It needs to handle incredibly sensitive data well, it needs to enable your clients to pay how they want to, rather than how you want them to, and it needs to look good doing it.
-It’s a lot of very big tasks for one page of your website, and they all need to be handled well.
 Luckily, there are a few rules of thumb for understanding the needs of your business and picking a payment gateway to suit them.

 Although all payment gateway providers perform roughly the same task, there’s no universal, single type of online payment gateway.
 These services are offered in an endless number of forms, fashions, and functions, and figuring out which one suits you best is essential to making a smart choice.